rzk-lang/sHoTT/src/STYLEGUIDE.md

 four arguments, each starting on a fresh line and is indented an extra level from the root.
 The first argument fits neatly on one line, but the second one is too large.
-In these cases, we add a line break right after the `→`-symbol following the lambda-abstraction, which is the earliest branching point in this case.
+In these cases, we add a line break right after the `→`-symbol following the lambda-abstraction, which we consider the earliest branching point in this case.
 The next node is again `Σ`, with two arguments.
 The first one fits on a line, but the second does not, so we add a line break between them.
 This process is continued until the definition is complete.

 Note also that we use parentheses to mark the branches.
 The extra space after the opening parentheses marking a branch is there to visually emphasize the tree